vigetlabs/microcosm/docs/guides/architecture.md

 ```

 In this case, there's no need for the Presenter to intercept the event.
 If no
-Presenter registers to a given intent, it will get passed along to the Repo.
+Presenter registers to a given action, it will get passed along to the Repo.

 ## Actions